Visiting the Basilica of the Immaculate Conception in Jacksonville, Florida

 With its stunning spires, neo-Gothic architecture, solemn reverent Masses, and dedication to the respect life movement, Jacksonville’s basilica is worth a stop for prayer and worship in the splendor of such a beautiful church.

 You’ll be greeted by angels holding holy water fonts and our Lord on the crucifix as you enter this ornate basilica in the heart of Jacksonville, Florida.
-This Church looks over 300 years old, but this church was constructed in the 20th century.
+This Church looks over 300 years old, but it was constructed in the 20th century.
 It is a welcoming community that offers reverent Mass for all who come to worship.

 History and Architecture

 This church has seen a lot.
-It was founded in 1854 and was named after the declaration by Pope Pius the IX that Mary was immaculately conceived.
+It was founded in 1854 and was named after the declaration by Pope Pius IX that Mary was immaculately conceived.
 The church you see today is the third church, after the first two burned down.
 The first was set on fire by Union soldiers during the Civil War and was one of the worst days in the church’s history.
 The second caught fire during the Great Jacksonville Fire of 1901.
 This fire was the third largest urban fire in United States history.
 The current church was dedicated in 1910.

 The interior helps lift the spirit towards God with beautiful high vaulted ceilings, a stunning high altar, two side altars, and altar rail, all made of matching marble.
 Gorgeous statuary fills both sides of the church along with incredible pointed arch stained-glass windows that display biblical scenes.
 Additionally, there are statues of angels everywhere serving as a reminder of where you are.